googlercolin/cnn_cuda/commit-log/message.md

 10 neurons giving (20x20) output after convolution is performed.
 The launch has to be done in an unsafe block because the launch macro is unsafe.
 Each buffer is converted using the as_device_ptr() so that the contents of the device buffer are provided.
 This kernel only performs the convolution and ReLU operations in parallel.
-Since kernel launches are asynchronous, we wait for the kernels to finish executing using `self.stream.synchronize()?;`.

 For the GPU kernel, `kernel.cu`, we let the block index (`blockIdx.x`) define the neuron number, and the thread indices (`threadIdx.x`, `threadIdx.y`) define the (x, y) coordinate of the output convolution matrix.
-To operate on the (100\*100) input matrix, we use (x * 5, y * 5) to define the first pixel of the section to start computing the dot product between the input and the filter.
+To operate on the (100x100) input matrix, we use (x * 5, y * 5) to define the first pixel of the section to start computing the dot product between the input and the filter.
 We then loop through each pixel in each (5x5) section of input and multiply it with the corresponding pixel in the filter.
 The sum of all these multiplications form the dot product.
 This will result in a (20x20) output